Finding God in the dark

 The End?
 All things new

 The renewal of all things: this is the message of Revelation 21, our 25th study in the encouraging book.
-A recording of this study will be made available on the Shofar Youtube channel.
+A recording of this study is available on the Shofar Youtube channel.

 What do you deeply desire for the future, your future?
 What is your ultimate hope?
-If every problem is fixed, every desire is met, once all things are restored again, what will your reality be like?
+If every problem is fixed, every desire is met, and once all things are restored again, what will your reality be like?
 How confident are you that this will happen?

 This hope for God’s renewal of all things is the focus of John’s vision Revelation 21.
 His only invitation to the reader is to “behold”, to picture the beauty of God’s renewed creation.